niravdesai5/azure-marketplace-charts/README.md

 $ helm init --service-account tiller
 ```

-The above command creates a ServiceAccount and a ClusterRoleBinding for Tiller and initializes Helm in the Cluster.
+The above command creates a ServiceAccount and a ClusterRoleBinding for Tiller and initializes Helm in the cluster.

 ### Add Repo

-The Helm Charts are available via Azure Marketplace public repository.
+Helm Charts are available via the Azure Marketplace public repository.

 ```bash
 $ helm repo add azure-marketplace https://marketplace.azurecr.io/helm/v1/repo
 $ helm search azure-marketplace
 ```

-Now deploy the Chart, e.g. WordPress
+Use the following command to deploy a chart, such as WordPress:

 ```bash
 $ helm install azure-marketplace/wordpress